Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.

 You have trained in the art of crafting for more years than a normal Human lives, you gain the following benefits:

-You gain proficiency in one additional artisan tool of your choice
+* You gain proficiency in one additional artisan tool of your choice
-You double your proficiency bonus with all artisan tools you are proficient with.
+* You double your proficiency bonus with all artisan tools you are proficient with.
-The time you need to craft an item using an artisan tool you are proficient with is halved.
+* The time you need to craft an item using an artisan tool you are proficient with is halved.

 ### Svirfneblin Magic

 **Prerequisite:** Level 6, Deep Gnome.

-You have inherited the innate spellcasting ability of your ancestors.
+* You have inherited the innate spellcasting ability of your ancestors.
 This ability allows you to cast nondetection on yourself at will, without needing a material component.
-You can also cast each of the following spells once with this
-ability: blindness/deafness, blur, and disguise self.
+You can also cast each of the following spells once with this ability: blindness/deafness, blur, and disguise self.
 You regain the ability to cast these spells when you finish a long rest.
 Intelligence is your spellcasting ability for these spells, and you cast them at their lowest possible levels.

 ### Superior Tinkering

 **Prerequisite:** Level 9, proficiency in Tinkering Tools, Cunning Artisan.

 Your decade long studies in mechanics finally paid off and you learned how to create little constructs.
 You gain the following benefits:

-You learn how to speak, read and write Modron
+* You learn how to speak, read and write Modron
-You can spend 1 workday and expend gold for materials, equal to 100GP x the Modrons CR to, create a Modron that aids you on your travels.
-The Modron listens to your verbal commands (a verbal command requires a bonus action) but can act on its own in combat.
+* You can spend 1 workday and expend gold for materials, equal to 100GP x the Modrons CR to, create a Modron that aids you on your travels.
+* The Modron listens to your verbal commands (a verbal command requires a bonus action) but can act on its own in combat.
 The Modrons are all one size category smaller than the stat block says.
 The combined CR of all your Modrons can never exceed half your proficiency bonus (rounded up).

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Goblin

 ### Squat Nimbleness

 You are uncommonly nimble for your race.
 You gain the following benefits:

-Increase your walking speed by 5 feet.
+* Increase your walking speed by 5 feet.
-You gain proficiency in the Acrobatics or Athletics skill (your choice).
+* You gain proficiency in the Acrobatics or Athletics skill (your choice).
-You have advantage on any Strength (Athletics) or Dexterity (Acrobatics) check you make to escape from being grappled.
+* You have advantage on any Strength (Athletics) or Dexterity (Acrobatics) check you make to escape from being grappled.

 ### Bad Inventors

 You aren't good at planning, but you are incredibly good at improvising.
 You gain the following Benefits:

-You gain proficiency in improvised weapons.
+* You gain proficiency in improvised weapons.
-You can spend one minute to build an improvised trap out of junk and other materials (see the sample Traps section in the Dungeon Master's Guide Chapter 5).
+* You can spend one minute to build an improvised trap out of junk and other materials (see the sample Traps section in the Dungeon Master's Guide Chapter 5).
 The Save DC for your Traps equals 8 + your proficiency bonus + your Dexterity modifier.
 There is always a 10% chance, that your trap doesn’t work at all, and a 5% chance that it activates while you are building it, making you the target of your own trap.
-You have resistance to the damage dealt by traps.
+* You have resistance to the damage dealt by traps.

 ### Garbage to Gold

 You have learned to use other people’s waste to craft useful things for yourself.
 You gain the following benefits:

-You gain proficiency in one Artisan Tool of your choice.
+* You gain proficiency in one Artisan Tool of your choice.
-As part of a short rest, you can harvest scrap from a slain enemies or from garbage to create one of the following
-items: a shield, a club, a javelin,1d4 dart or blowgun needles or Arrows, a leather armor for small creatures only, a short bow or a spear.
+* As part of a short rest, you can harvest scrap from a slain enemies or from garbage to create one of the following items: a shield, a club, a javelin,1d4 dart or blowgun needles or Arrows, a leather armor for small creatures only, a short bow or a spear.

 ### Fire in the Hole

 **Prerequisite:** Level 6.

 You have a favor for explosives even if they don't have one for you.
 You gain the following benefits:

-You gain resistance to fire damage.
+* You gain resistance to fire damage.
-You gain proficiency with alchemist supplies.
+* You gain proficiency with alchemist supplies.
-You can spend a short rest to craft a small bomb, that deals 1d6 fire and 1d6 bludgeoning damage for each 10GP worth of material you used to craft it (up to a maximum of 10d6 damage).
+* You can spend a short rest to craft a small bomb, that deals 1d6 fire and 1d6 bludgeoning damage for each 10GP worth of material you used to craft it (up to a maximum of 10d6 damage).
 As an Action you can hurl the bomb against a creature within 30ft of you.
 The target and every creature within 5ft of it must make a Dexterity saving (DC 8 + your proficiency bonus + your Dexterity modifier), taking half damage on a successful save.
-Before you throw the bomb roll a d20, if you roll a 1 the bomb explodes in your face dealing half damage to you. the maximum number of bombs you can have equals half your proficiency bonus (rounded up).
+Before you throw the bomb roll a d20, if you roll a 1 the bomb explodes in your face dealing half damage to you.
+* The maximum number of bombs you can have equals half your proficiency bonus (rounded up).

 ```
 ```

 ### Hagedy Hagedy

 **Prerequisite:** Level 12, Fire in the Hole.

 You've developed a new toy, much to the regret of your enemies.
 You gain the following benefits:

-The costs for crafting your Bombs is halved, and you can craft up to 2 bombs per short rest.
+* The costs for crafting your Bombs is halved, and you can craft up to 2 bombs per short rest.
-Your maximum number of bombs now equals your proficiency bonus.
+* Your maximum number of bombs now equals your proficiency bonus.
-The gold you need to spend, to build your bombs is halved.
+* The gold you need to spend, to build your bombs is halved.
-You invented the BOMB CANNON a portable launcher for your small bombs with which you are proficient.
+* You invented the BOMB CANNON a portable launcher for your small bombs with which you are proficient.
 The BOMB CANNON has the following properties: Martial ranged weapon, reach 60/120ft, damage equals the loaded bomb.

 \page
 <div class='pageNumber auto'></div>

 ## Goliath

 ### Pushing Through

 The harsh environment you grow up in tough you how to keep going when others would collapse on the spot, granting you the following benefit:

-You ignore a number of exhaustion points equal to half your proficiency bonus (rounded down).
+* You ignore a number of exhaustion points equal to half your proficiency bonus (rounded down).
 You still die when you gain 6 exhaustion points.
-You remove 2 points of exhaustion per long rest instead of 1
+* You remove 2 points of exhaustion per long rest instead of 1

 ### Titanium Endurance

 **Prerequisite:** Level 3.

 Your harsh training hardened your body to a degree most humans can’t comprehend, you gain the following benefit:

-You can use your Stone’s Endurance feature a number of times equal to your Constitution modifier (minimum of 1) before you have to finish a long rest.
+* You can use your Stone’s Endurance feature a number of times equal to your Constitution modifier (minimum of 1) before you have to finish a long rest.

 ### Advanced Great Weapon Training

 **Prerequisite:** Level 6, Strength 13 or higher.

 Wielding a large weapon became an easy practice to you over the years, you gain the following benefit:

-You can wield a two-handed weapon with one hand, as long as it is your main hand and the weapon isn’t a pole arm.
-You can never dual wield more than 1 two-handed weapon at once.
+* You can wield a two-handed weapon with one hand, as long as it is your main hand and the weapon isn’t a polearm.
+You can never wield more than 1 two-handed weapon at once.

 ### Intimidating Fighter

 **Prerequisite:** Level 9, Titanium Endurance.

 Your hulking figure is a sight to behold on the battlefield and people may think twice before attacking you, you gain the following benefits:

-You gain proficiency in the intimidation skill, if you already have proficiency in that skill you gain expertise in that skill.
+* You gain proficiency in the intimidation skill, if you already have proficiency in that skill you gain expertise in that skill.
-You can use your Strength instead of your Charisma when you use the intimidate skill.
+* You can use your Strength instead of your Charisma when you use the intimidate skill.
-You gain the benefits of the Grappler feat.
+* You gain the benefits of the Grappler feat.
-When you use your Stone’s Endurance feature against a melee attack from a creature that is large or smaller and you reduce the incoming damage to 0 you automatically grapple the enemy.
+* When you use your Stone’s Endurance feature against a melee attack from a creature that is large or smaller and you reduce the incoming damage to 0 you automatically grapple the enemy.

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Half-Elf

 ### Social Adaptation

 Since you are a being of two worlds have no problem fitting in wherever you go.
 You gain the following benefits:

-Once during a long rest, you can switch one Charisma based skill proficiency to another Charisma based skill proficiency.
+* Once during a long rest, you can switch one Charisma based skill proficiency to another Charisma based skill proficiency.
-You gain advantage on Charisma checks to pass as a local.
+* You gain advantage on Charisma checks to pass as a local.

 ### World traveler

 You traveled the world and saw many things, granting you the following benefits:

-You gain proficiency at the History skill and in cartographers’ tools.
+* You gain proficiency at the History skill and in cartographers’ tools.
-You don’t get disadvantage on Wisdom (Perception) checks while traveling at a fast pace and you can still stealth while travel at a normal pace.
+* You don’t get disadvantage on Wisdom (Perception) checks while traveling at a fast pace and you can still stealth while travel at a normal pace.

 ### Elven Magic

 **Prerequisite:** Level 6.

 Your elven blood line grants you access to powerful magic, you gain the following benefit:

-Choose one of the Elven Magic feats, associated with one of your parents, you gain this feat.
+* Choose one of the Elven Magic feats, associated with one of your parents, you gain this feat.

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Half-Orc